Cornish attractions close to Polmanter

 One of the many wonderful things about West Cornwall is the amount of quality attractions packed into a small area.
 When we started to gather suggestions for this guide, we found it really tricky to pin it down to a few places!

 However, we don’t want to swamp you with our enthusiasm for West Cornwall; so here are just a few of our favourite places to visit.
-We’ve chosen ones which you can comfortably drive to within an hour of Polmanter (we look at attractions further afield in another blog).
+We’ve chosen ones which you can comfortably drive to within an hour of Polmanter (we look at attractions further afield in another blog), and made sure that they’re all open for the 2020 season.
 If you have any other recommendations, please let us know!

 The unique clear light of St Ives has attracted artists for generations, as well as visitors wanting to discover and admire Cornwall’s art heritage.